 We reaffirm our long-term Neutral recommendation on Comcast Corp.
 (CMCSA).
-The company reported mixed financial results for the third quarter of 2013.
-While net income surpassed the Zacks Consensus Estimate, total revenue fell below the same.
-We believe the stock is currently fairly valued.
-Comcast carries a Zacks Rank #3 (Hold).
+The company reported strong financial results for the second quarter of 2013.
+Both the top and the bottom line beat the Zacks Consensus Estimate.
+Comcast currently has a Zacks Rank #3 (Hold).
 We believe Comcast is currently fairly valued.

-Comcast’s Cable businesses continue to perform well and the NBC Universal segment is witnessing improvement.
-As a result, Comcast is generating a record-high free cash flow.
-The company completed its major technical innovations, such as DOCSIS 3.0, all digital networks and a multi-platform content delivery network.
-Moreover, newly launched services such as Xfinity Home, Wi-Fi, Streampix, X1 as well as the upcoming X2 and the high-speed Metro Ethernet are long-term growth catalysts.
+Comcast’s Cable business maintained its strong performance and the struggling NBC Universal segment witnessed an improvement.
+As a result, Comcast generated a record-high free cash flow.
+The company has already completed its major technical innovations, such as DOCSIS 3.0, all digital networks and a multi-platform content delivery network.
+Moreover, newly-launched services such as Xfinity Home, Wi-Fi, Streampix, X1, upcoming X2 and the high-speed Metro Ethernet are several long-term growth catalysts for the company.